 X did not immediately respond to a request for comment.

-The move follows Britain’s the Guardian, which also cited racism and conspiracy theories for its exit from the platform on Tuesday.
+The move follows Britain’s The Guardian, which also cited racism and conspiracy theories for its exit from the platform on Tuesday.

-The Barcelona-based newspaper, which has 1.7 million followers on the platform previously known as Twitter, said X lacked an “effective and reasonable” moderating process since Musk bought it in 2022.
+The Barcelona-based newspaper, which has 1.7 million followers on the platform previously known as Twitter, said X lacked an “effective and reasonable” moderating process since Mr. Musk bought it in 2022.

-“Since the arrival of Musk to X, this platform has increasingly tolerated toxic and manipulated content thanks to the proliferation of bots,” Juan wrote in an editorial.
+“Since the arrival of Musk to X, this platform has increasingly tolerated toxic and manipulated content thanks to the proliferation of bots,” Mr. Juan wrote in an editorial.

 “Ideas that violate human rights, such as hatred of ethnic minorities, misogyny, and racism, are part of the viral content distributed on X, where they gain virality and capture more user time to earn more money from advertising,” the paper added in a leader.

-La Vanguardia also cited U.S. President-elect Donald Trump appointing Musk as head of a new Department of Government Efficiency and the spread of disinformation by bots, from countries as far away as India, about the floods that hit the region of Valencia two weeks ago as reasons behind its decision.
+La Vanguardia also cited U.S. President-elect Donald Trump appointing Mr. Musk as head of a new Department of Government Efficiency and the spread of disinformation by bots, from countries as far away as India, about the floods that hit the region of Valencia two weeks ago as reasons behind its decision.

 German Bundesliga club St Pauli also said on Thursday it was withdrawing from X because the social-media platform had become an ‘amplifier of hate’ that could influence German politics.